 Our class representatives for this academic year will be confirmed in due course.

 Holden Lane Primary School continue to work hard to combat bullying behaviour and to celebrate that we are all unique and equally special in our school.

 Mrs Reece is working on achieving bronze level ABQM (Anti-bullying Quality Mark) status for the school.
 This is a national award that challenges schools to demonstrate their effectiveness in promoting and managing anti-bullying.
 It endorses the belief that the safety, mental health and wellbeing of everyone are essential elements of learning, development and achievement.

 It is our aim that all children are able to come to school without the fear of being bullied and that parents are confident that they know who to approach about bullying and that it is dealt with efficiently and effectively.

 Bullying behavior is not accepted or tolerated at Holden Lane.

-Our Year 5 and Year 6 pupils are trained to take on the role of Peer Mediators.
+Our Year 6 pupils are trained to take on the role of Peer Mediators.
 They are trained in a range of skills to enable them to act as neutral mediators who work with their peers to uncover the root cause of disputes and decide on fair ways to resolve a conflict.